vmware-archive/kube-prod-runtime/README.md

 * [Kibana](https://www.elastic.co/products/kibana): A visualization tool for Elasticsearch data
 * [Fluentd](https://www.fluentd.org/): A data collector for unified logging layer
 ### DNS and TLS certificates
-* [ExternalDNS](https://github.com/kubernetes-incubator/external-dns): A tool to synchronize exposed Kubernetes Services and Ingresses with DNS providers
+* [ExternalDNS](https://github.com/kubernetes-incubator/external-dns): A component to synchronize exposed Kubernetes Services and Ingresses with DNS providers
 * [cert-manager](https://github.com/jetstack/cert-manager): A Kubernetes add-on to automate the management and issuance of TLS certificates from various sources
 ### Others
 * [OAuth2 Proxy](https://github.com/bitnami/bitnami-docker-oauth2-proxy): A reverse proxy and static file server that provides authentication using Providers (Google, GitHub, and others) to validate accounts by email, domain or group